zgodongw/expert-system/README.md

 # Run the program

-with make [1 - 9] for given test cases.
+with make [1 - 9] to run given test cases.

 or ./system